Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-3.md

 ### Variant Support

-To allow us to check if the theme name given to our `oExampleAddTheme` mixin is supported by the current brand, add the theme name to the `supports-variant` list of `oBrandDefine` configuration.
+To allow us to check if the theme name given to our `oExampleAddTheme` mixin is supported by the current brand, add the theme name to the `supports-variants` list of `oBrandDefine` configuration.
 Our final configuration looks like this:

 <pre><code class="o-syntax-highlight--scss">// Add master brand configuration.
 @if oBrandGetCurrentBrand() == 'master' {